Possible mixing between elementary and bound state fields in the $t\bar{t}$ production excess at the LHC: Minimal scenario to explain the excess in LHC

 In this section, we extend as follows: a toponium bound state $\eta_t$ and an elementary field $\Psi$ which is like the inert Higgs doublet\cite{2hdm}.
 A new Yukawa interaction $y_\Psi$ is introduced, while the couplings of $\Psi$ to fermions other than the top quark are set to zero.

-To include the non-perturbative formation of toponium, we follow the Bardeen-Hill-Lindner (BHL) prescription~\cite{topotopo,topotopo2,topotopo3}.
+To include the short-distance effects near the threshold around toponium, we follow the Bardeen-Hill-Lindner (BHL) prescription\cite{topotopo3,topotopo,topotopo2}.
 At a cutoff scale $\Lambda$, an effective four-fermion interaction for top quarks induces a wavefunction renormalization for $\eta_t$, and we impose the boundary condition $Z_2(\Lambda)=0$.
 This allows us to treat $\eta_t$ as an effective elementary field for $\mu\leq\Lambda$ and provides a consistent low-energy Effective Field Theory (EFT).
 In this framework we set the vacuum expectation values (VEVs) of $\Psi$ and $\eta_t$ to zero.